 Student Advising / Mentoring

 Student research: I am a research advisor for typically ~5-10 students per year.
-In my team I mentor students from LA-area community colleges and public universities as well as out of state and international institutions.
+I mentor students from LA-area community colleges and public universities as well as out of state and international institutions.
 In collaboration with university professors, I supervise thesis research and serve on thesis committees.
 My undergraduate and graduate students publish papers in scientific journals and present at national and international conferences.
 I encourage and support the students that I work with to pursue careers in academia, industry, government labs, teaching, communication / outreach, or wherever their interests may take them.

 Typically I fill summer internship positions in the fall; spots are limited and it is fine to contact me more than a year in advance.
 I also welcome interns in fall and spring who work 20-40 hours/week while going to school.
 Sometimes I have funding for a student to work on one of my funded projects; sometimes students have their own funding from a fellowship or their university and that can enable them to work on a more independent project.
 Note: it is not generally desired for students to do very short internships (< 10 weeks) since that is not enough time to complete a project; so when contacting me keep in mind that I would require at least a few months internship duration (preferably much more) for this to be mutually beneficial.